 Our success depends on the successful development, regulatory clearance or approval (if required), introduction and commercialization of new generations of products, treatment systems, and enhancements to and/or simplification of existing products.
 Quell and DPNCheck must keep pace with, among other things, the products of our competitors.
 We are making significant investments in long-term growth initiatives.
 Such initiatives require significant capital commitments, involvement of senior management and other investments on our part, which we may be unable to recover.
 Our timeline for the development of new products or enhancements may not be achieved and price and profitability targets may not prove feasible.
-Commercialization of new products may prove challenging, and we may be required to invest more time and money than expected to successfully introduce them.
-Once introduced, new products may adversely impact orders and sales of our existing products, or make them less desirable or even obsolete.
+Commercialization of new products may adversely impact orders and sales of our existing products, or make them less desirable or even obsolete.
 Compliance with regulations, competitive alternatives, and shifting market preferences may also impact the successful implementation of new products or enhancements.